The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 Clean, wipe, or polish stainless steel in the direction of the grain and not across it.
-This method ensures that you won’t dull or scratch your product.
+This method drastically reduces the possibility of dulling or scratching your product.
 It also helps to clean out the grooves where dirt and grime get trapped.

-Microfiber cloths and non-abrasive sponges are the best tools to use to clean stainless steel.
+Microfiber cloths and non-abrasive sponges are the best tools to clean stainless steel.

-The calcium build-up from hard water stains not only looks bad, but it hinders cooking and can hide bacteria.
+The calcium build-up from hard water stains not only looks terrible, but also hinders cooking and can hide bacteria.
 Bar Keepers Friend Cleanser contains oxalic acid, which breaks down and removes calcium deposits from hard water.
-Better still, it is non-abrasive, so it safe for stainless steel.
-Make sure to always dry your stainless steel with a soft cloth or towel in order to keep moisture from sitting on the surface.
-Any moisture that remains on your stainless steel will hinder the protective chrome oxide film from regenerating.
+Always dry your stainless steel with a soft cloth or towel to keep moisture from sitting on the surface.
+Moisture remaining on your stainless steel can prevent the protective chrome oxide film from regenerating.

 Don’ts for Cleaning Stainless Steel

 Many different cleaners contain chlorides or chlorine.
 These chemicals and other abrasive cleaners will cause surface pitting.
 They can also strip the protective chrome oxide barrier from stainless steel.
 This barrier is what makes stainless steel so durable.
-Make sure to read labels and know what they contain before using any cleaning products.
-If you accidentally get chlorine on stainless steel, be sure to wash it off quickly and thoroughly.
+Make sure to read labels and know all the ingredients before using any cleaning product.
+If you accidentally get chlorine on stainless steel, be sure to wash it off quickly.

-Plates, silverware, and cookware that are left to sit in a stainless steel sink can leave behind streaks and scratches.
+Plates, silverware, and cookware left in a stainless steel sink can leave behind streaks and scratches.
 While doing dishes may not be the way that you want to spend your time after dinner, it could save your sink.

 Exposing a hot pan to cold water can warp or crack it.